liamsain/liamsain.github.io/index.md

 ## When to write reusable components
 It's often a matter of taste, judgement and practicality.
 Some things naturally lend themselves better to being written in a reusable way.
-Sometimes it is better to wait til you've implemented the same layout or functionality a few times before trying create a reusable component
+Sometimes it is better to wait til you've implemented the same layout or functionality a few times before trying create a reusable component.

 Some rules of thumb as to when you might want to write a component in a reusable way:
 - When it seems likely that you will need to reuse the same style or functionality elsewhere in the app
 - When writing complex functionality that will be more understandable, maintainable and testable if broken down into small generic components